nvtienanh/hyperv-k8s/README.md

 # Commands

+You have to Start Powershell as administartor and run command `set-executionpolicy remotesigned`.
+It make all scripts and configuration files downloaded from the Internet are signed by a trusted publisher.

 - `Install-Tools`: Install packages kubectl, docker, qemu-img
 - `Show-Config`: show script config vars
 - `Deploy-Network`: install private or public host network